D o you want to get more traffic to your blog with image SEO?

 Choose Interesting Stock Photos

-There are a ton of great stock photo sites out there with engaging photos, like below:
+There are a ton of great stock photo sites for your blog out there with engaging photos, like the one below:

 This stock image is full of action.
 If a fitness blog wrote about weight lifting, they could use this stock photo to explain what weight lifting is.
 This way it would be easy for the reader to visualize this type of exercise.